Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Limitations

 \section{Limitations}

-Our experiments are conducted on relatively small models and datasets, leaving open whether the observed patterns persist at larger scales.
-Also, we report results from a single random seed; evaluating across multiple seeds would provide a more reliable estimate of performance.
+Our experiments are conducted with a single small autoregressive architecture, GPT-2-small, and on a fixed data scale, leaving open whether the observed patterns persist across model families, larger model sizes, or different training regimes.
+We also report results from a single random seed; evaluating across multiple seeds would provide a more reliable estimate of performance.
 Beyond this, we also see three methodological aspects that are worth improving.

 First, our experiments are based on English, a fixed word order SVO language in which argument roles are largely recoverable from linear order and agreement alone.
 By contrast, typological and acquisition research has shown that rich case-marking systems are especially common in SOV and flexible word order languages, where subjects and objects often appear adjacent \citep{greenberg1963universals, vanpatten2019wordorder}.
 In such systems, case marking helps distinguish competing arguments more reliably.
 Therefore, an English-based corpus may provide less evidence for phenomena related to case marking.